TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp8/README.md

 **Project summary**: In this project, we created an OCR post-processing procedure to enhance Tesseract OCR output accuracy.

 0. We modified `ground_truth` as `ground_truth_trimed` since 13 files in the data folder, rows in ground truth mismatch rows in tesseract.
+For more details, please refer to [README.md](data/README.md)
 1. Detect Tesseract data error based on 8 rules from paper [D-1:Shortening Documents and Weeding Out Garbage ](doc/paper/D-1.pdf)
 2. Locate the corresponding error words in ground truth dataset.
   * if the number of words in corresponding row are equalled, locate the ground truth word by indexing